nltk/nltk_book/book/ch04-extras.rst

 However, it is important to understand what stacks are and how they work.

 .. pylisting:: code-check-parens
-   :caption: Check parentheses are balanced
+   :caption: Check whether parentheses are balanced

    def check_parens(tokens):
        stack = []